Is there a link between using a man’s deodorant and breast cancer in women?

 Lord only knows where this fear originated, and here is the simple, flat-out answer:

-“There is no association between any deodorant and the risk of getting breast cancer,” says Anita Johnson, MD, FACS, a breast surgical oncologist with Cancer Treatment Centers of America in Atlanta.
+“There is no association between any deodorant and the risk of getting breast cancer,” says Anita Johnson, MD, FACS, a breast surgical oncologist with City of Hope Cancer Center in Atlanta, GA.

 “The aluminum component in deodorant has not been found to be a causative factor for breast cancer,” adds Dr. Martin.